antpearson/Mixd-CSS-Framework/README.md

 - Code CSS via [Sass](http://sass-lang.com/) using the `.scss` files in the `/assets/sass` folder, then compile to CSS
 - We recommend [CodeKit](http://incident57.com/codekit/) as a compiler for Mac
 - Directly compiled stylesheets sit at root level in the `/sass` folder, with all other separations inside sub folders
-- CSS should compile to the `/css` folder and will be minified upon launch.
+- CSS should compile to the `/css` folder and will be minified/compressed upon launch.

 ## Configuration

 - **This is a good starting point** (`/config`)
-- Global variables are set in `vars.scss` e.g. colours, font families etc.
+- Global variables are set in `vars.scss` e.g. colours, font families etc. Place **any variables** you create during the project here`
-- Place **any variables** you use during the project here, and **any mixins** within `mixins.scss`
+- Major breakpoints are set here using the convention `$bp1`, `$bp2` etc.
-- Import any external mixin libraries within `includes.scss`
+- Mixins are defined in `mixins.scss`.
+Place **any mixins** you create during the project here under *Project-Specific Mixins*

-## Global styles
+## Styles

-- Coding small-screen first, all default styles sit within the `/global` folder
+- Coding small-screen first, all styles lie within the `/core` folder
-- Global styles are categorised into separations as per [SMACSS](http://smacss.com/):
+- Styles are categorised into separations as per [SMACSS](http://smacss.com/):

 ## Base